OmarMiniesy/Notes/Windows/Windows OS/Windows Processes.md

 - *Virtual address space*: Virtual memory address for the process.
 - *Executable code*: The code and data stored in the virtual address space.
 - *Handles to system objects*: Open handles to system resources accessible by the process.
 - *Access Token*: This is the security context of the process, which has the user, the security groups, privileges, and integrity level.
+They reference a `LogonSession` generated at user logon.
+This `LogonSession` security structure contains such information as Username, Domain, and AuthenticationID ([[NTLM]]), and is used when the process attempts to access *remote* resources.
 - *Process Identifier*
 - *Environment variables*
 - *Priority class*